Curious about whether HRT for menopause is right for you? We’ll give you the lowdown here, including how it can help and when to be cautious.

 If you still have your uterus (i.e., you haven’t had a hysterectomy), you will likely be prescribed a combination of progesterone and estrogen.

-That’s because estrogen on its own may increase your chances of uterine cancer.
+That’s because estrogen on its own may increase your chances of endometrial cancer.

 Up until you reach menopause, estrogen is responsible for the build-up of the endometrium (the lining of the uterus) to prepare your body for the implantation of a fertilized egg every month.